The main features of the Amending Protocol are the following:

-the list of offences to be "depoliticised" has been extended considerably to cover all the offences described in the relevant UN anti-terrorist Conventions and Protocols; similarly, the provisions on accessory crimes have been updated taking into account the latest developments in the UN;
+the list of offences to be "depoliticised" has been extended considerably to cover all the offences described in the relevant UN anti-terrorist Conventions and Protocols.

-the introduction of a simplified amendment procedure, which will allow new offences to be added to the list in the future, as well as a general amendment procedure so that future revisions do not necessarily have to be in the form of an amending Protocol;
+the introduction of a simplified amendment procedure, which will allow new offences to be added to the list in the future.

-While the Convention as such does not deal directly with general issues of extradition apart from the political offence ground for refusal the classical discrimination clause (which is a necessary corollary to depolitisation) has been expanded to include a clause authorising the refusal to extradite to a country where there is a risk of applying a death sentence, or a risk of being subject to torture or life imprisonment without parole.
+While the Convention as such does not deal directly with general issues of extradition, the classical discrimination clause has been expanded to include a clause authorising the refusal to extradite to a country where there is a risk of applying a death sentence, or a risk of being subject to torture or life imprisonment without parole.